DevManSam777/puppeteer-pinger/README.md

 When Render apps on the free tier have no external traffic for 15 minutes, they spin down.
 This app:
 1. Pings itself (external traffic)
 2. Uses Puppeteer to visit other apps (real HTTP requests)
-3. Runs every 10 minutes (before 15-minute timeout)
+3. Runs at your configured interval (default 10 minutes, before 15-minute timeout)
 4. Keeps all apps active and responsive

 ## Troubleshooting